Ante Režić

-Ante Režić (born 4 June 1988 in Solin, Croatia) is a Croatian footballer who most recently played for German side USI Lupo-Martini.
+Ante Režić (born 4 June 1988 in Solin, Yugoslavia) is a Croatian footballer who most recently played for German side USI Lupo-Martini.

 Club career

 A product of Hajduk Split academy, Režić had several loan spells between 2007 and 2010 at Croatian sides Solin, Junak Sinj, Međimurje and Mosor before debuting for Hajduk in the 2010–11 season under manager Stanko Poklepović.

 International career

 Režić was also capped 4 times for Croatia under-17s in 2004 and 2005.